Prem-minister/helloprem/README.md

 ## About the website

-Here, I would like to thank and give credit to [brittanychiang.com](https://brittanychiang.com) as I got a lot of inspiration from her personal website.
-I hope you will check out her personal website because
+Here, I would like to thank and give credit to [brittanychiang.com](https://brittanychiang.com) as I took a lot of design inspiration from her personal website.
+I hope you will check out her personal website because it is really worth checking out.

 <br>